 There is no Christmas like a white Christmas!
 For those of us who live in the Southern Hemisphere, it is a rare treat that should be experienced at least once in a lifetime.

 Here are our favourite snowy destinations to experience a white Christmas - which will be one you’ll never forget.
+Find out what you can do in these top five places for a snowy festive sesason!

 Ready for a snowy getaway this winter?
 Consider Cover-More's ski travel insurance to protect you on your next winter trip.